 In case you were wondering or concerned, "Game don't have a problem with gay people."
 Let's all take a moment and release that collective sigh of relief.
 I wish I could follow that quote with "The Game don't have a problem with not making albums anymore," but that would be a lie--or a wish.
 Take your pick.
 But I digress.
 So, yeah, The Game don't have a problem with gay people, but he does have a problem with believing myths and spreading them as if they are factually correct.
 The Game may not have a problem with the gays--and by gays The Game seems to speak exclusively about gay men--but he does have a problem with closeted men sleeping with straight women and consequently spreading AIDS to straight men who, I guess, would otherwise not have gotten caught up.
 This theory, as many of us know, has gained the appellation, "The Down Low Myth," and several blogs have responded to The Game's comments by refuting his argument.
 I support those efforts.
 And I hope those fans of The Game (because, seriously, who else was paying attention) who believed his words read those responses and gained some clarity.
 There was, however, something that the pundits missed, and I'd like to address it here.

 I keep trying to come up with reasons to justify my addiction to (fantasy) football.
 I praise the parity of the NFL and argue that the helmets help create anonymity that makes football the ultimate team sport.
 I discuss the elegance of a tightly thrown spiral arching through the air, landing in the hands of wide receiver walking the tight rope of a sideline.
 Those things may all be true.
 But what is also true is that football is America's gladiator sport.
 It is violent and boorishly brutal.
 And homoerotic as hell.
 I love it.
+Last Friday marked the inaugural draft party of the Dirty Dianas Fantasy Football League.
+A small group of women gathered at my homie, Maeg's house to get drunk get in on the nerdiest way to watch sports.
+As the commissioner of this new league, I wanted a few things to happen: our league would be all women, we would throw a party (and there would be cake!), and despite my ophidiophobia, we'd hold a snake [!!!!] draft.

 It seems I've been more polemical than usual these last few weeks.
 So how about something completely worthless and asinine--ok, more worthless and asinine than what I usually post here--this Monday?
-Because, frankly, all I have to say about The Help's (and The Smurfs') continued box office success this weekend is: Effing really (God bless the interrobang.)
+Because, frankly, all I have to say about The Help's (and The Smurfs') continued box office success this weekend is: Effing really‽‽ (God bless the interrobang.)

 Anyway, in case you missed it, the NFL lockout ended, and I'm using the breaks from dissertating to prepare for the upcoming fantasy football season.
 I'm ready to defend last year's title (and take that money); I've also started a women's fantasy football league (because that's why feminists burned their bras in the 70s).
 In an effort to find enough women to participate, the homie, Liz and I Twitter-stalked ESPN's Jemele Hill trying to get her to take one of our slots.
 Despite the hilarity of our tweets to her, she eventually declined due to schedule (or so she says #notbitter).
 One of tweets I sent her was a mash-up of the New York Jets, Bart Scott's now hilariously infamous post-game interview and Nu Shooz 80s hit, "I Can't Wait."
 My foray into technological prowess combined with Deion "Must be the Money Sanders' induction into the NFL Hall of Fame a few weeks ago got me thinking about athletes and their musical careers.
 And so, instead of the scathing pop culture criticism you've grown used to, I present: